 Transportation of seeded ropes

 Tying of the seeded ropes

 Mussel harvest

-Longline farming of green mussels
+Longline farming of green mussel

-Care and monitoring
+Care & Monitoring:

 The growth of the mussel depends on tidal flow and primary production.
 When the mussel is continuously submerged in water having good phytoplankton productivity and adequate particulate organic matter comprising of detritus, it grows rapidly.
 The seeded rope should be regularly examined and cleaned gently with a brush made of natural fibre to remove mud, silt and any fouling organisms.
-The major predators of mussels are crab, lobster and starfish.
+The major predators of mussel are crab, lobster and starfish.
+Harvesting:

-Harvesting

-Typically, harvesting of the mussel is done from April to June along the west coast of India and farmers are forced to sell their crop before the onset of monsoon to avoid mass mortality due to freshwater influx depending on the distance from bar mouth.
+Typically, harvesting of the mussel is done during April to June along the west coast of India and farmers are forced to sell their crop before the onset of monsoon to avoid mass mortality due to freshwater influx depending on the distance from bar mouth.
 Under culture conditions, green mussels and brown mussels attain a size of 80-88 mm (36-40 g) and 60-65 mm (25-40 g) respectively and yield production of @ 5-10 kg/m over 6-7 months.
 The farmed mussels give a better meat yield compared to mussels from the natural bed.

-As a filter feeder, it harbours microorganisms and contaminants present in the growing waters.
-Hence, a cleaning process called depuration is necessary to render Harvested mussels using hatchery produced green the animal free of bacterial load and contaminants.
-When